 Then, a board of directors must be formed and a process established for the company to report auditable financial and accounting information every quarter.
 After that it's all about picking a date to go public.

-As we know, there are other ways to take a company public such as a ‘direct listing’, which is when the company is taken public without any underwriters.
+As we know, there are other ways to take a company public such as a 'direct listing', which is when the company is taken public without any underwriters.
 This means that the company going public and issuing the shares assumes all the risk.
-There is also the lesser known ‘Dutch Auction’, where shares literally go to the highest bidder.
-Google (NASDAQ: GOOG) did this in 2004 in lieu of a traditional IPO and it worked out ok for them.
+There is also the lesser-known 'Dutch Auction', where shares literally go to the highest bidder.
+Google did this in 2004 in lieu of a traditional IPO and it worked out ok for them.

 So what are the advantages of a traditional IPO?

-It’s not all sunshine and rainbows though, as seen by some disappointing IPO performances last year, which included Uber (NYSE: UBER), Lyft (NASDAQ: LYFT), and SmileDirectClub (NASDAQ: SDC).
+It's not all sunshine and rainbows though, as seen by some disappointing IPO performances in recent years, which included Uber, Lyft, and SmileDirectClub.

 The purpose of an IPO is to raise money from outsiders in a manner that provides the funders with a predefined and very limited set of rights.